johnnguyen2020/ComputerSystems/Lab1_UnixTerminal/TerminalOverview/README.md

 ## Deliverable

 * Copy and Paste the output from the command-line interface of you running five different terminal commands above into a file called "output.txt" (no capitalization, exactly as named.)
-  * Make sure to 'commit' this file to the repo.
+  * Make sure to 'commit' this file to the repo in this directory.
 * Take a screenshot of your virtual machine running.
 Name it 'ubuntu.jpg'
-  * Make sure to 'commit' this file to the repo.
+  * Make sure to 'commit' this file to the repo in this directory.
-* Create a file called 'main.c' in your respository containing one of the learn-c.org examples that you programmed using VIM.
+* Modify the file called 'main.c' in your respository containing one of the learn-c.org examples that you programmed using VIM.
-  * Make sure to 'commit' this file to the repo.
+  * Make sure to 'commit' this file to the repo in this directory.

 ## Going Further